ParedesGab/PP1/README.md

 - The footer section contains links to the relevant social media sites that feature *Laxus* and Thiosymbion.
 - The links will open to a new tab to allow easy navigation for the user.
-- The footer is valuable to the user as it encourages them to keep connected via social media ​
+- The footer adds value by encouraging users to stay connected through social media.
+​
 ![Footer](documentation/footer.png)

+---
+### Home page

 - __Gallery__